Complete Guide

 Music engages your brain differently than spoken language.
 When you listen to a song, multiple brain regions activate simultaneously:

-This multi-region activation creates what neuroscientists call "enriched encoding" — your brain stores the information through multiple pathways, making it far easier to retrieve later.
+This multi-region activation creates what neuroscientists call "enriched encoding" - your brain stores the information through multiple pathways, making it far easier to retrieve later.
+Tufts University neuroscientist Aniruddh D. Patel describes this overlap at length in his book Music, Language, and the Brain (Oxford University Press, 2008), arguing that music and language share substantial neural resources for syntax, rhythm, and prediction - which is part of why musical training transfers benefits to language processing.

 "Musical patterns create predictable structures that the brain can easily follow.
 Rhythm and melody provide multiple memory cues, emotional engagement strengthens memory consolidation, and repetition in songs reinforces neural pathways."- Memory & Cognition Research Journal